Jacqueline-Esbri/Stock_Analysis/README.md

 An Excel workbook containing stock data from years 2017 and 2018 was provided for the analysis.
 A client wanted to help his parents diversify their portfolio, which was only invested in DAQO green energy stock.

 The goal of the project was to analyze stock performance data using VBA.
-An existing code was refactored an in order to evaluate if it ran better or faster.
+An existing code was refactored in order to evaluate if it ran better or faster.

 ### Results